-Riverdel’s new location at the Essex Street Market stocks dairy-free cheese from established brands such as Miyoko’s, Violife, and Daiya as well as artisan brands including Portland, Oregon’s Vtopian, upstate NY’s Cheezehound, Wendy’s Nutty Cheese, and The Frauxmagerie from Canada.
+Riverdel’s new location at the Essex Street Market stocks dairy-free cheese from established brands such as Miyoko’s and Violife, as well as artisan brands including Portland, Oregon’s Vtopian, upstate NY’s Cheezehound, Wendy’s Nutty Cheese, and The Frauxmagerie from Canada.

 Vegan sandwiches made with plant-based cheese and deli meat and dessert from local brands are also available.